ajaybnl/duplicate-contacts-remover-vcf/README.md

 2. Click on **File > Open** and select `dupvcf.py`.
 3. Modify the input and output file paths if needed (default: `e:\c.vcf` → `e:\cleaned_vcards.vcf`).
 4. Click **Run** or press `F5` to execute the script.

+### Or Run it with python.exe
+Install python, run with command line.

 The script will process the `.vcf` file and remove duplicate contacts automatically.